antgonzales/antgonzales.github.io/_posts/2020-03-05-getting-started-testing.md

 ```

 That's maybe the smallest change I can make looking at the code and it's a great
-first step in moving the functionality of a todo into it's own concerns.
+first step in moving the functionality of a todo into its own concerns.

 ### Refactoring the Todo Editing Experience